RevolutionPi/revpi-nodered/README.md

 This repository contains the necessary files to have NodeRED running on the RevPi.

+## Makefile

+- `build`: Runs `npm ci` to install dependencies from the lock file, ensuring a clean, predictable state.
+- `update-all`: Executes `npm update` to update all packages to the latest versions allowed by the `package.json` constraints.
+- `update-nodered`: Adds a target to check the current installed version of Node-RED against the latest available version.
+If the latest version is greater than the specified minimum version (3.1.9), it triggers an update.
+- `start`: Installs dependencies and start the local Node-RED.

 ## Configuration

 Certain configuration is needed to run NodeRED on the RevPi in an acceptable